rishikumar-simform/trainee_frontend/README.md

 This is a simple **Node.js** and **Express.js** backend application that manages books using a **MySQL** database.
 It provides RESTful API endpoints to create, read, and update books.

-### Features
-- Connects to a MySQL database using mysql2
-- Supports CORS for frontend integration
-- API routes to fetch, add, and update books
-- Automatically creates the books table if it does not exist

 ## Technologies